How to move to the Netherlands

 Permanent residency

 You can apply for permanent residency after five years of continuous legal stay.
-Time on a student visa counts, but only at half value (two years of study = one year toward residency).

-You’ll need proof of stable income, health insurance, and no major gaps in your municipal registration.
+You'll need proof of stable income, health insurance, and no major gaps in your municipal registration.
+Be aware of absence limits: you generally can't have been outside the Netherlands for more than 6 consecutive months or more than 10 months total during the five-year period.

 Citizenship